Xbloro/xbloro.github.io/_posts/2020-04-26-must_have_tools.md

 ## Live OS

-I don't like to use liveOperating system in DFIR because you have to shutdown the guest.
+I don't like to use liveOperating system in DFIR because you have to shutdown the guest and restart it etc etc. I'd better do a copy for DEAD forensic.

  However it can be useful sometimes.

 Tsurugi is a debian based system made for forensic [get it there ](https://tsurugi-linux.org/)